nic-hartley/hexpawb/README.md

 # HexPawb

-HexPawb is a from-scratch implementation of onion routing, using the concepts of [walking onions](https://www.usenix.org/system/files/sec20-komlo.pdf) to significantly decrease network bandwidth requirements.
+HexPawb is a from-scratch implementation of onion routing, using modern technology to .
 It natively supports:

 - Anonymously connecting to normal servers over the network
-- Hosting anonymous services
+- Hosting anonymous services with end-to-end encrypted connections
 - Running as a SOCKS proxy *or* VPN
 - Disabling internet access when not connected
 - Automatic relay management